NEDA-LABS/minipay-app/README.md

   - All token amounts and outputs are formatted with the correct decimals for each stablecoin.

 - **Multi-Wallet Support:**
-  - Connect with MetaMask or Coinbase Wallet (via wagmi connectors).
+  - Connect with MetaMask, Coinbase Wallet, and others by wallet connect or use Privy's embedded wallets.
   - Persistent wallet connection state across all pages.
   - ENS (.eth) and Base Name (.base) resolution for user-friendly display.

 - **Stablecoin Balances:**
   - Real-time fetching of ERC-20 balances for supported stablecoins (e.g., cNGN, ZARP, EURC, etc.).
   - Each stablecoin entry now includes an explicit `decimals` field for precise formatting and conversion.
   - Shows all stablecoins, but only fetches balances for tokens deployed on the connected network.

 - **Network Detection:**
   - Detects the connected network and prompts users to switch if not on Base Mainnet.
   - Only fetches balances for tokens on the current chain (using `chainId`).
-- **Smart Wallets:**
-  - Create and manage smart wallets for enhanced security and lower fees.

 - **Error Handling:**
   - Per-token error icons and tooltips for contract call failures (e.g., missing `decimals()` function).
   - Suppresses uncaught contract errors in the browser console.

 - **User Experience:**
   - Clean, modern UI with clear feedback for network and token issues.
   - Swap modal displays user-friendly quotes and output estimates, clamped to the correct number of decimals for each token.